|

 because so many components in these excelent sounding beasties are unique, a fault in just

 a single little chip may render it scrap.
-You could try BILL GREENHILL

 utopic view of England as a holiday park for the mindless rich, I can't continue to do the job